runZeroInc/rumble-api/offline-docs/README.md

 ## Using the offline documentation
 You have two options for using this documentation.
 ### Open locally in your browser
 You can open the provided `index.html` in your browser.
-This will expose all the API endpoints you can use.
+This will show you all the API endpoints you can use.
 You will need to change the server URL to be your self-hosted console or `console.rumble.run`.

 ### Hosting behind a webserver